Suzhou65/Status4HaH/README.md

 - MIMEText
 ### Webpage
 - Apache or NGINX
-- php 7.3 or above
+- php 7.3 or above, recommend using php-FPM

 ## License
 General Public License -3.0